nataddrho/digiball_windows/README.md

 ### Example of usage:

 DigiBallScanner uses command line arguments.
-For convenience you can add/create Desktop shortcuts with the appropriate arguments.
+For convenience you can edit the shortcut with the appropriate arguments.

 #### Scan for all DigiBall devices